sanyassyed/data-engineering-zoomcamp-project/misc/UsefulCommandsAndInstallationsInstructions.md

 ### Setting Environment variables
 * Create the environment variables in a file with .bashrc extention eg: `set_env.bashrc`
 * Set the environment variables using the keyword 'export' followed by = symbol with no space and its value enclosed in double quotes eg: `export USER='root'`
+* Leave the next line empty by pressing enter
 * Run the file in bash as follows: `source set_env.bashrc`
 * To access the environment variables use `$` sign followed by variable name eg: `echo $USER` [More Details Here](https://drstearns.github.io/tutorials/env/)
+* `printenv` -> The command prints all or the specified environment variables.
+* `set` – The command sets or unsets shell variables.
+When used without an argument it will print a list of all variables including environment and shell variables, and shell functions.
+* `echo $SHELL` -> to find which shell it is bash or sh

 ## POSTGRES
 * `TRUNCATE yellow_taxi_data` To delete rows in a table